docker/docs/machine/drivers/aws.md

 ## Security Group

-Note that a security group will be created and associated to the host.
-This security group will have the following ports opened inbound:
+Note that a security group is created and associated to the host.
+This security group has the following ports opened inbound:

 -   ssh (22/tcp)
 -   docker (2376/tcp)
 -   swarm (3376/tcp), only if the node is a swarm master

-If you specify a security group yourself using the `--amazonec2-security-group` flag, the above ports will be checked and opened and the security group modified.
+If you specify a security group yourself using the `--amazonec2-security-group` flag, the above ports are checked and opened and the security group modified.
 If you want more ports to be opened, like application specific ports, use the AWS console and modify the configuration manually.

 ## VPC ID